klaytn/kips/KIPs/kip-82.md

 Node operators will also be compensated with the staking for enhancing network stability from an economic standpoint.
 The opportunity cost incurred from staking is rewarded based on inflation.
 In this system, inflation provides a tax-like common effect.
 Public users can also participate and receive rewards through the GC-run public staking program.

-Of the 300 million KLAYs that are minted annually, only 100 million go to GC, and 20% and 80% of the distribution is from this 100 million.
+As of September 21st, 2022, of the 300 million KLAY that is minted annually, only 100 million KLAY goes to GC, and 20% and 80% of the distribution is from this 100 million KLAY.
 The renewal separates GC reward into two groups: basic reward and staked reward.
 The basic reward is compensating for node operation by providing 20% of GC reward and 100% of gas fee resources from transactions.
 The staked reward provides only the rest of 80% of the minting resource based on the total stake amount.

 ![gc reward allocation](../assets/kip-82/gc_reward_allocation.png)